kaosagnt/ansible-everyday/README.md

 	ansible_openbsd-pkg-info-list-files - list the files of an installed OpenBSD package ansible_openbsd-pkg-info-list-installed-packages - obtain a list of packages installed on an OpenBSD system

     ansible_ping-hosts - use ansible to ping remote hosts.
-This is not a traditional ping command.
+This is not a traditional ping command

     ansible_rpm-info - obtain information about a particular RPM package ansible_rpm-install-repo - install a 3rd party RPM repository